 Shareholders and directors have two completely different roles in a company.
-The shareholders (also called members) own the company and the directors manage it.
+The shareholders (also called members) own the company by owning its shares and the directors manage it.
 Unless the articles say so (and most do not) a director does not need to be a shareholder and a shareholder has no right to be a director.

 The separation in law between directors and shareholders can cause confusion in private companies.
 If two or three people set up a company together they often see themselves as 'partners' in the business.
 That relationship is often represented in a company by them all being both directors and shareholders.
-The problem with this is that company law requires some decisions to be made by the directors in board meetings and others to be made by the shareholders in general meetings.
+The problem with this is that company law requires some decisions to be made by the directors in board meetings and others to be made by the shareholders by written resolutions or by resolutions passed at general meetings.
 To complicate matters further, some decisions have to be made by the directors, but only with the shareholders' consent.

 Companies Act provisions

 Under the Companies Acts some decisions, such as changing the company's articles, can only be made by the shareholders.
 Many others are decisions for the directors but the directors may need the shareholders' consent, by means of an ordinary or special resolution.

 The following decisions should be made by the directors but usually also require a resolution of the shareholders: